Run manual and Gherkin tests

 Exceptions to the calculation of last runs

 In some cases, Last runs ignores field filters that were applied to the runs.
-This applies fields in the Tests tab's grids shown in the Quality and Requirement modules, and the related widgets.
+This applies to fields in the Tests tab's grids shown in the Quality and Requirement modules, and the related widgets.

 This exception occurs when using an OR condition in cross field filters for runs, where only part of the OR conditions include such a cross filter.